Graduate Calendar Archives: 2007 / 2008

 Upon graduation, each student is expected to be proficient in one language (preferably French) in addition to English.
 Additionally, students will be expected to deal with all material that is their primary object of research in its original language.
-The graduate supervisor should be consulted about the fulfillment of language requirements.
+The graduate coordinator should be consulted about the fulfillment of language requirements.

 Students are required to pass two written comprehensive examinations.
 Each comprehensive has a 1.0 credit value: